mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 1. Prepare the old master for demotion:
       1. Stop any external replication.
+      2. Kill connections from super-users since *read\_only* does not affect them.
-      2. Enable the *read\_only*-flag to stop writes.
+      3. Enable the *read\_only*-flag to stop writes.
-      3. Disable scheduled server events (if event handling is on).
+      4. Disable scheduled server events (if event handling is on).
-      4. Run the commands in `demotion_sql_file`.
+      5. Run the commands in `demotion_sql_file`.
-      5. Flush the binary log (FLUSH LOGS) so that all events are on disk.
+      6. Flush the binary log (FLUSH LOGS) so that all events are on disk.
 2. Wait for the new master to catch up with the old master.
 3. Promote new master and redirect slaves as in failover steps 3 and 4.
 Also redirect the demoted old master.